bestwebua/rspec_file_chef/README.md

 RspecFileChef::FileChef.new(file)
 ```

 Create new instance of RspecFileChef::FileChef.
 Passed argument is your file-list for your tracking files.
-It should be real or virtual absolute paths represented as a string.
-Please note, file-names of tracking files should be unique, for instance:
+It should be real or virtual absolute paths represented as a string. **Please note, file-names of tracking files should be unique, otherwise you get RuntimeError**.
+For instance:

 ```ruby
 file1, file2, file3 = '/path/somefile1', '/path/path/somefile2', '/path/path/path/somefile3'